websemantics/pyrocms-cheatsheet/README.md

           ⎯ ⎯⎯ ⎯⎯⎯⎯⎯ ∈   A list of commands and features for PyroCMS 3 ⎯⎯⎯⎯⎯⎯ ⎯⎯ ⎯

 ```
 > This document has the full list of commands, code samples and best use practices for PyroCMS 3 development under different categories.

-You can also try the **[Live App](http://websemantics.github.io/pyrocms-cheatsheet)** for an enhanced user experience.
+#### Try [Live App](http://websemantics.github.io/pyrocms-cheatsheet) for an enhanced user experience.

 ## Table of Contents